 - Do not self prescribe exercises or stretches as these may irritate the problem.

-- Do not attempt to continue with the activity or sport that caused the injury.
+- Don’t attempt to continue with the activity or sport that caused the injury.